davespinoza/profile/README.md

-# profile
+# My Profile
-A showcase of my abilities as a web developer.
+This website is a showcase of my abilities as a web developer.